ColasDroin/zenodo-explorer/README.md

 ## Authors

-Made with ❤️ by Carlos, Colas and Diogo for the CERN webfest (hackathon) 2022
+Made with ❤️ by Carlos, Colas and Diogo for the CERN webfest (hackathon) 2022: 1st prize winners!